 The body of the bombashi is made from bamboo.
 They call it here "Bomm-Bashi" that is big flute, made of bamboo.
 This is to distinguish it from other flutes which are made from Benu- bansh or Tollah-bansh.
 The bombashi is made of "Maklabansh" a tougher bamboo of the Dharla (Dhorla) river basin.

 Mouth-Piece - The most striking part of the Bambashi is the large torodal mouthpiece; this is known as the "shama".
 It is interesting to note that where most fipple flutes have an internal plug, the Bombashi relies upon the external Shama to complete its construction.
-The internal obstuction is the natural node of the bamboo.
+The internal obstruction is the natural node of the bamboo.

 The shama is fitted over the main body, and placed over the mukhkho rondhro (mouth hole) to cover a portion of it.
 As with other fipple flutes, the shama is adjusted in such a way that the air oscillates between going into, and out of the body of the flute.
 This shama or air controller device is adjustable.
 Adjusting the space of mukhkho rondhro by the mouthpiece allows for some adjustment in the overall pitch of the instrument.

-The inner whole of the mothpiece is known as the shor-rondhro.
+The inner whole of the mouthpiece is known as the shor-rondhro.
 Its diameter is 0.9 CM to 1 CM.
 The width of the mouthpiece is approximately 1.5CM.
 The mouthpiece's outer radius is about 19 - 20 CM., the inner diameter is 2.5 CM.

 The flute is played in the manner shown above.
 The shama covers the whole mouth area.
 Unlike the transverse flute, the bombashi, like all other fipple flutes may be played without interruption.
 For this the musician simply needs to breath in through nose and blow through the mouth.